 Anyone arrested for a misdemeanor crime in Mesquite, Nevada, will be booked at the Mesquite Jail.
-It's a small detention center of just twenty beds.
-As described below, processing times and bail procedures in the Mesquite Jail are quick since it's such a tiny facility.
+It is a small detention center of just twenty beds.
+As described below, processing times and bail procedures in the Mesquite Jail are quick since it is such a tiny facility.

 The majority of people held at the Mesquite Detention Center have been charged with or sentenced for such Nevada misdemeanor crimes as the Nevada crime of DUI, Nevada crime of shoplifting and Nevada crime of domestic violence.
 People arrested for gross misdemeanors or felonies may be booked at the Mesquite jail initially before being transported to the Clark County Detention Center in Las Vegas, Nevada.

 The Mesquite Detention Center can be reached at (702) 346-6925.
 It is located in the same building as the Mesquite Police Station and Mesquite Municipal Court, at 500 Hillside Dr., Mesquite, NV 89027.